navapbc/template-infra/infra/README.md

 This project relies on Make targets in the [root Makefile](/Makefile), which in turn call shell scripts in [./bin](/bin).
 The shell scripts call terraform commands.
 Many of the shell scripts are also called by the [Github Actions CI/CD](/.github/workflows).

-Generally you should use the Make targets or the underlying bin scripts.
+Generally you should use the Make targets or the underlying bin scripts, but you can call the underlying terraform commands if needed.
 See [making-infra-changes](/docs/infra/making-infra-changes.md) for more details.

 ## 💻 Development